mqnc/wovi2/README.md

 * consider collisions with objects
 * support the standard vertically-articulated 6-axis kinematics as well as Universal Robots kinematics
 * browser visualization for platform-independence
+* depth peeling for correct transparency

 # Project Status

-First draft; workspace of a UR5e for a single end effector orientation (which keeps rotating).
+First draft; workspace of a UR5e for a single end effector orientation, can be changed via gizmo.

 # Usage